harshi2904/AI-Mail-Assistant/README.md

 ### Built with Machine Learning + Generative AI (SymphonyAI-Style Project)

 An **enterprise-grade AI application** that classifies, summarizes, and auto-replies to business emails using a hybrid **Machine Learning + Generative AI** pipeline.
-Inspired by SymphonyAI’s *AI Copilot for Work*, this project demonstrates how GenAI can automate email triage and improve enterprise communication efficiency.

 ---